 He will only allow me to connect from a static IP and if I wanted to connect to a server of his without a public IP, I would have to do several SSH connections.
 Since I only have a dynamic IP and who knows where I may be connecting from (house, office, Starbucks), I am allowed to connect from one of my servers that has a public static IP.

 This becomes very stressful and annoying.
-Happily, for us, there is a way to do one SSH command to connect directly to the given server.
+Happily, there is a way to do one SSH command to connect directly to the given server.
 I will describe how I managed to do that.

 SSH Configuration